SaharAbulikailik/Cellular_Profiling_and_Subtyping_of_Brest_cancer_TME/README.md

 # Cellular Profiling and Subtyping of Breast Cancer Tumor Microenvironment (TME)

-This repository contains the implementation for **cellular profiling and subtyping of breast cancer TME**, leveraging the **MCC-UNet** model for robust nuclear segmentation and downstream analysis to uncover tumor subtypes and immune phenotypes.
+This repository contains the implementation for **cellular profiling and subtyping of breast cancer TME**, leveraging the **LoGSAGE-CBAM** model for robust nuclear segmentation and downstream analysis to uncover tumor subtypes and immune phenotypes.

 ---